 Snorkeling Hideaways Beach can be very enjoyable.
-This beach is in Princeville.
-The access to it is near the entrance to The Princeville Resort.
 It is a beautiful little secluded beach with gorgeous turquoise waters and interesting reef visible while you scramble down the hillside to it.
 Hideaways is also known as Pali Ke Kua.

 Note: This page is a sample from our popular Kauai Snorkeling Guide eBook available here.

-This beach is difficult to access for 2 reasons.
+This beach is in Princeville.
+The access to it is near the entrance to 1 Hotel Hanalei Bay.
+Though that access is challenging for two reasons.
 First, the parking is very limited.
 A small public parking lot, for 9 or 10 cars, is provided for access to both this beach and Pu’u Poa Beach, meaning if you are not staying within walking distance to the trailhead, you must arrive by 8 a.m. to get a spot.
 The other reason is the trail itself is very challenging, if not treacherous to “walk” down.

 You can enter the water for snorkeling Hideaways Beach in bare feet, but be aware of the reef spurs that come close to the beach when you are entering both for your feet and so you don’t damage any coral that might be there.
 It is quite easy though to find a channel to walk into and put on your fins.
 The beach here can be quite steep, so watch for large drop-offs in the sand on entry and exit.